lilnouns/lilnouns-agent/README.md

 ## How It Works

-1. **Scheduled Execution**: The agent runs on a schedule defined in `wrangler.toml`
+1. **Scheduled Execution**: The agent runs on a schedule defined in `wrangler.toml` (hourly by default)
+2. **WebSocket Connection**: Maintains persistent connections to Farcaster via Durable Objects
-2. **Fetch Unread Messages**: It fetches unread mentions in Farcaster chats and direct messages
+3. **Fetch Unread Messages**: It fetches unread mentions in Farcaster chats and direct messages
-3. **Process Conversations**: For each conversation, it processes the message thread and determines context
+4. **Process Conversations**: For each conversation, it processes the message thread and determines context
 4. **AI-Powered Responses**: It uses Cloudflare's AI to understand the user's message and generate appropriate responses
 5. **Tool Integration**: If the user's message requires real-time data, the AI can use functions defined in `src/lib/tools.ts` to fetch information about proposals, auctions, token supply, etc.
 6. **Context Generation**: Uses RAG to generate relevant context based on the user's query